 When you are new to the world of work, it can be difficult to know what information you should include in your CV.

 So before you start writing your CV, it’s wise to do some research and find out exactly what your target employers are looking for in a candidate.

 So head over to a job website and run a search for the type of job you are looking for

-You can use our job search page here (it will open in a separate window)
+You can use a site like CV Library (it will open in a separate window)

 Then look through 10 or more job adverts and make a list of the most important candidate requirements that keep appearing.

 - Soft skills – Communication, leadership, organisation etc.

 - Hard skills – Literacy, numeracy, languages etc.